 4. GDPR Compliance

-Since the introduction of GDPR in 2018, paper-based visitor signing in books pose a huge risk for businesses.
+Since the introduction of GDPR in 2018, paper-based visitor signing in books poses a huge risk for businesses.
 The strictest law of its kind in the world, GDPR dictates the way that all data is collected, processed and stored in the European Union.

 Digital visitor book